MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 To address this, we choose [YAML]https://yaml.org/spec/1.2/spec.html)  as the industry standard language for formula binding.
 YAML has a wide array of editors, tools, and libraries available for working with it.

+> [!NOTE]
-Currently, we only support a limited subset of YAML.
+> Currently, we only support a limited subset of YAML.
 Only the constructs outlined in this article are supported.
 More information: [Power Fx YAML formula grammar](/power-platform/power-fx/yaml-formula-grammar).

 ## Power Apps YAML schema versions